SkynetLabs/skynet-webportal/setup-scripts/README.md

 2. `apt-get update && apt-get install sudo`
 3. `adduser user`
 4. `usermod -a -G sudo user`
+5. `usermod -a -G systemd-journal user`
-5. Quit the ssh session.
+6. Quit the ssh session.

 You a can now ssh into your machine as the user `user`.